Septic Arthritis Treatment & Management

 Joint Immobilization and Physical Therapy

 Initial physical therapy consists of maintaining the joint in its functional position and providing passive range-of-motion exercises.
 The joint should bear no weight until the clinical signs and symptoms of synovitis have resolved.
-Aggressive physical therapy is often required to achieve maximum therapy benefit.
+Aggressive physical therapy often is required to achieve maximum therapeutic benefit.

 Previous